 Resident nonfiction writer, Elena Passarello, will be on campus October 8th-10th.
 She will give a free public reading in the Walter Hall Rotunda at 7:30pm, Oct.
 9th.

-Our resident fiction writer is still to be determined, but he/she will read in Walter on January 29th at 7:30.
+Our resident fiction writer, Charles D'Ambrosio, will read in Walter on January 29th at 7:30.

 Resident poet, David Rivard, will be on campus February 25th-27th, and he will read at Walter at 7:30 on the 26th.

 Our visiting fiction writer for 2014-2015 will be Charles D'Ambrosio.
 Our visiting poet will be David Rivard!

 Mr. D'Ambrosio's reading is scheduled for Thursday, January 29th at 7:30.
 Mr. Rivard's reading is scheduled for Thursday, February 26th at 7:30.
 Both events will be held in Walter Hall Rotunda.

 Charles D'Ambrosio is the author two collections of short stories, The Point (1995) and The Dead Fish Museum (2006).
 He has also published two collections of essays: Orphans (2005) and Loitering (2014).
 His writings have appeared in The New Yorker, The Stranger (newspaper), The Paris Review, Zoetrope All-Story, and A Public Space.

 In October 2006, D'Ambrosio was awarded the prestigious Whiting Writers' Award.
 Among other honors, he has received an Academy Award from the American Academy of Arts and Letters, a Lannan Foundation Fellowship, and a Rasmuson Fellowship.